 - Take action to change your relationship with alcohol

 Number five is both the most challenging and most impactful step you can take to address alcohol-related anxiety or “hangxiety.”
 Outside of the chemical interactions that contribute to anxiety, people often feel worried or regretful after a night of heavy drinking because of what they may have done or said while drinking.
 Excessive alcohol use affects relationships and all dimensions of overall wellness.
-If alcohol is negatively impacting your physical, mental, or social wellbeing, you are not alone, and you can make a change.
-At Monument, you can access therapist-moderated alcohol support groups to discuss your relationship with alcohol and hear how others navigate similar challenges.
+If alcohol is negatively impacting your physical self, mental health, or social wellbeing, you are not alone, and you can make a change.
+At Monument, you can access therapist-moderated online alcohol support groups to discuss your relationship with alcohol and hear how others navigate similar challenges.
 You can also explore personalized care including medication to stop drinking and online alcohol therapy.
 In my work on the Monument platform, I meet with patients to discuss how medication can play a role in changing their habits.
+I also advise on how to safely cut back based on their unique needs, goals, and medical history, including guidance on if they are at risk of withdrawal symptoms.

 As you continue on your journey, remember this: There is no shame in having used alcohol to cope with anxious feelings or to ‘feel good.’
 If you’ve felt anxious, embarrassed, worried, or regretful, know that so many others have too and you don’t have to continue feeling this way.
 You deserve relief, and cutting back on alcohol can increase self-esteem, provide a clearer sense of self, and reduce overall anxiety.
 Seeking information is a meaningful step, and that’s something to be proud of.